How to get an internship with a big graduate employer

 - exciting locations – they are often based in cities, providing plenty of ways to occupy your time while you’re not at work

-- company-organised social events, such as summer parties and BBQs
+- company-organised social events, such as summer parties, BBQs and days out

 How to find an internship or placement at a big employer